Honeygar FAQs

 Honeygar and the issue of food security

-Land at Honeygar will not be taken out of circulation for food production under the Trust’s ownership.
-To date the land has been grazed by dairy cows.
+Land at Honeygar has not been taken out of circulation for food production under the Trust’s ownership.
+Before we purchased Honeygar, the land has been grazed by dairy cows.
 Currently there are no supply issues with regards to milk production in the UK [1], so our plan to change the kind of cattle we might use for new grazing regimes on the site will not have any significant impact on supply.
-Any animals we use for grazing will also be entering the food supply chain, as beef or lamb for example, so the land will remain in food production - but just not to the same intensive level, or as a main source of income.
+Any animals we use for grazing will also be entering the food supply chain, as beef or lamb for example, so the land will remain in food production - but just not to an intensive level, or as a main source of income.
 Less intensive grazing, fewer animals per hectare allowed to roam larger areas will help us mimic a more natural approach to this landscape.

 [1] Reference for this: United Kingdom Food Security Report 2021: Theme 2: UK Food Supply Sources - GOV.UK (www.gov.uk)